Exporting data from an RDS for PostgreSQL DB instance to Amazon S3

 If you don't have a bucket set up for your export, see the following topics the Amazon Simple Storage Service User Guide.

-The upload to Amazon S3 uses server-side encryption by default.
-If you are using encryption, the Amazon S3 bucket must be encrypted with an Amazon managed key.
-Currently, you can't export data to a bucket that's encrypted with a customer managed key.
+By default, the data exported from RDS for PostgreSQL to Amazon S3 uses server-side encryption with an Amazon managed key.
+If you are using bucket encryption, the Amazon S3 bucket must be encrypted with an Amazon Key Management Service (Amazon KMS) key (SSE-KMS).
+Currently, buckets encrypted with Amazon S3 managed keys (SSE-S3) are not supported.

 Note